Jeremy FaithMarch 6, 2018

 - Representation of chapter 7 trustees appointed by the Office of the United States Trustee’s Office to uncover, recover and sell millions of dollars’ worth of assets for the benefit of unsecured creditors through complex litigation

-- Representation of chapter 7 trustees appointed by the Office of the United States Trustee’s Office to successfully deny individuals of their discharges of debts under section 727 of the Bankruptcy Code due to the debtors’ various failures to accurately disclose assets, transfers and/or other information in their bankruptcy schedules, and/or failures to comply with required bankruptcy laws.
+- Representation of chapter 7 trustees appointed by the Office of the United States Trustee’s Office to successfully deny an individual of his discharge under section 727 of the Bankruptcy Code due to the debtor’s failure to disclose assets in his bankruptcy schedules

-- Representation of landlords in chapter 11 bankruptcy cases to enforce the provisions of their leases, in both asset sales and Chapter 11 reorganizations
+- Representation of landlords in chapter 11 bankruptcy cases to enforce the provisions of their leases, in both asset sales and reorganizations

 - Representation of defendants in both large multi-million dollar and smaller tens of thousands of dollars preference and fraudulent transfer actions resulting in dismissals and/or large reductions in the claims